-The Social Responsibility and Sustainability Committee is responsible for verifying and ensuring the correct application of the principles and general guidelines for action in the area of Social Responsibility and Sustainability in the Group, and is made up of the Corporate Directors of People, Sustainability and Procurement, Finance, Legal and Compliance, Communication and Security, and by the Head of the Social Responsibility and Sustainability Area.
+The Social Responsibility and Sustainability Committee is responsible for verifying and ensuring the correct application of the principles and general guidelines for action in the area of Social Responsibility and Sustainability in the Group, and is made up of the Corporate Directors of People, Sustainability and Procurement, Finance and Administration, Legal and Compliance, Communication and Security, and by the Head of the Social Responsibility and Sustainability Area.

-• Security and Environment Committee
+Security Committee

-The Safety and Environment Committee is in charge of verifying and ensuring the correct application of the general principles and guidelines for action in the area of Comprehensive

-Security and Business Continuity in the Group, and is made up of the CEO of Solunion, the Corporate Directors of Finance and Administration, Legal and Compliance, Information Technology and, depending on the matter to be addressed, by the Corporate Director of People, Sustainability and Procurement and the Security Officers of the Business Units, who have the status of permanent members.
-The Corporate Director of Security (CSO), MAPFRE's Deputy General Manager for Security and Environment, and the Directors of Coordination and International Security, and of Risk, Government of Safety / Environment and Business Continuity of MAPFRE will be standing guests
+The Security Committee is responsible for verifying and ensuring the correct application of the general principles and guidelines for action in matters of Integral Security, Cybersecurity and Business Continuity in the Group, and is made up of the CEO of Solunion, who chairs it, and the Corporate Directors of Finance and Administration, Legal and Compliance, Information Technology and Security (without voting rights).
+Depending on the matter to be discussed, the Corporate Director of People, Sustainability and Resources and the Heads of Security of the Business Units may be invited.
+The Corporate Directors of Security and Coordination of Entities and Businesses of MAPFRE's Corporate Security Department shall be permanent guests.